angular/router/README.md

 # Angular Router Prototype

 This is a prototype of a new router for Angular 2.0.
-It's feature set is based on the router used by Durandal (which was the second client-side router I've written).
+Its feature set is based on the router used by Durandal (which was the second client-side router I've written...this is the third...well, maybe the 4th actually.
+I may have lost count).
 This router has been ported to ES6.
 It has also had bugs fixed from Durandal's router and a few new features have been added to faciliate greater flexibility.
 The internals of the router have been re-designed to use a customizable async pipeline.
-Controller activation also uses a customizable async pipeline.
+The screen activator has also had a similar re-design.
+Generally speaking, it allows for tons of customization at almost every point, understands basic conventions, has sensible defaults, etc.

 ## Features: